jfoclpf/cordova-import-npm/README.md

 ## Example

-Imagine you wanted the latest jquery and bootsrap files on your `www/js/res/` and `www/css/res/` directories.
+Imagine you wanted the latest jquery and bootstrap files on your `www/js/res/` and `www/css/res/` directories.
 Just run:

 ```
 npm install jquery bootstrap